International Movers Los Angeles

-Many of our clients from California are going abroad for a few years at the request of their employer, or are people who have come to work in Los Angeles and are returning to their home countries
+Many of our clients from California are going abroad to work or came to work in Los Angeles and returning home.

 International Household Moving from Los Angeles

-If you are moving from the United States to a foreign country, whether a returning citizen or an American citizen with a valid immigrant visa, you will want to bring many things with you.
-Outside of the things that you acquired in your time in California, you will also want to send the things that love from Los Angeles.
+Suppose you are moving from the United States to a foreign country, whether a returning citizen or an American citizen with a valid immigrant visa, you will want to bring many things with you.
+Outside of the things you acquired in your time in California, you will also like to send the stuff you love from Los Angeles.

-Of course, you will want to take along all of your personal goods, clothes, works of art, and furniture.
+Of course, for International Household Moving, you will want to take along all of your goods, clothes, works of art, and furniture.
 First on the list of the other things that you don’t want to leave behind is books.
 If you have put together a library of books send it to your new country, it will be hard to replicate the library you built in the United States.

 American furniture is legendary, and you will want to bring yours with you.
 While furniture doesn’t necessarily have to be empty to be shipped, full dressers, for instance, are very heavy and liable to be damaged in shipping.
-If you want to put some very light or fluffy things in them like blankets or stuffed toys, that’s fine, but clothes are better packed in boxes.
+If you want to put some very light or fluffy things in them like blankets or stuffed toys, that’s fine, but you should pack clothes inboxes.

-Any furniture that was disassembled at the point of origin will be reassembled by our movers.
+Our movers will reassemble any furniture that we disassembled at the pickup point.
 They will also clear out any moving boxes and debris on the day of moving.
 Make sure to check the size of your dwelling.
 A California king-sized bed will not fit into every bedroom in the world.
 If yours will, then you should send it, along with a few extra sets of sheets.

 International Customs and Regulations

-Customs and regulations vary greatly from country to country.
-Most countries will allow returning citizens and those in possession of long term resident visas to import a container of used personal effects and household goods.
-There is always a “gestation” period of at least six months, and in some countries at least two years, that someone needs to live abroad before they can send a shipment duty-free.
+Customs and regulations vary significantly from country to country.
+Most countries will allow returning citizens and those in possession of long-term resident visas to import a container of used personal effects and household goods.
+There is always a “gestation” period of at least six months, and in some countries, at least two years, someone needs to live abroad before they can send a shipment duty-free.

-Customs also vary greatly in different territories, and there are some destinations where the import taxes are great, and others where they are relatively low and should not stand in the way of your sending what you’d like.
+Customs also vary significantly in different territories.
+There are some destinations where the import taxes are high and others where they are relatively low, but that should not stand in the way of you sending what you’d like.

 It is almost always a bad idea to send alcohol, pornography, anything at all related to drugs, liquids, and food.

-If you are bringing your pet with you, you should always obtain a recent veterinary report of good health and bring the USDA APHIS form which is universally accepted.
+If you are bringing your pet with you, you should always obtain a recent veterinary report of good health and get the USDA APHIS form universally accepted.